gabor-meszaros/aad-certification-faq/README.md

 ### I finished the [Associate Android Developer Fast Track](https://www.udacity.com/course/associate-android-developer-fast-track--nd818).
 Is the exam difficult?

-If you finished the Fast Track and the additional materials, you will have no trouble.
+If you finish the Fast Track and the additional materials, you will have no trouble.
 Take some time to review the [exam topics](https://www.udacity.com/google-certifications#exam-details) to see if you need a refresh in anything.

 ### I started the exam but I got a blank screen.
 What to do?